bluesky-social/indigo/automod/README.md

 Every new post record will be inspected to see if it contains a static test string.
 If it does, the label `spam` will be applied to the record itself.

-The `evt` parameter provides access to relevant pre-fetched metadata; methods to fetch additional metadata from the network; a `slog` logging interface; and methods to store output decisions.
+The `c` parameter provides access to relevant pre-fetched metadata; methods to fetch additional metadata from the network; a `slog` logging interface; and methods to store output decisions.
 The runtime will catch and recover from unexpected panics, and will log returned errors, but rules are generally expected to run robustly and efficiently, and not have complex control flow needs.

-Some of the more commonly used features of `evt` (`automod.RecordEvent`):
+Some of the more commonly used features of `c` (`automod.RecordContext`):

-- `evt.Logger`: a `log/slog` logging interface
+- `c.Logger`: a `log/slog` logging interface
-- `evt.Account.Identity`: atproto identity for the author account, including DID, handle, and PDS endpoint
+- `c.Account.Identity`: atproto identity for the author account, including DID, handle, and PDS endpoint
-- `evt.Account.Private`: when not-null (aka, when the runtime has administrator access) will contain things like `.IndexedAt` (account first seen) and `.Email` (the current registered account email)
+- `c.Account.Private`: when not-null (aka, when the runtime has administrator access) will contain things like `.IndexedAt` (account first seen) and `.Email` (the current registered account email)
-- `evt.Account.Profile`: a cached subset of the account's `app.bsky.actor.profile` record (if non-null)
+- `c.Account.Profile`: a cached subset of the account's `app.bsky.actor.profile` record (if non-null)
-- `evt.GetCount(<namespace>, <value>, <time-period>)` and `evt.Increment(<namespace>, <value>)`: to access and update simple counters (by hour, day, or total).
+- `c.GetCount(<namespace>, <value>, <time-period>)` and `c.Increment(<namespace>, <value>)`: to access and update simple counters (by hour, day, or total).
 Incrementing counters is lazy and happens in batch after all rules have executed: this means that multiple calls are de-duplicated, and that `GetCount` will not reflect any prior `Increment` calls in the same rule (or between rules).
-- `evt.GetCountDistinct(<namespace>, <bucket>, <time-period>)` and `evt.IncrementDistinct(<namespace>, <bucket>, <value>)`: similar to simple counters, but counts "unique distinct values"
+- `c.GetCountDistinct(<namespace>, <bucket>, <time-period>)` and `c.IncrementDistinct(<namespace>, <bucket>, <value>)`: similar to simple counters, but counts "unique distinct values"
-- `evt.InSet(<set-name>, <value>)`: checks if a string is in a named set
+- `c.InSet(<set-name>, <value>)`: checks if a string is in a named set

+Notice that few (or none) of the context methods return errors.
+Errors are accumulated internally on the context itself, and error handling takes place before any effects are persisted by the engine.

 ## Developing New Rules